 3. Power Up

-Put on your safety gear and turn the saw on.
-Make sure the blade is spinning at optimal speed.
-Offer up your workpiece and press it firmly against the rip fence.
-Make sure the stock is flat to the surface of the table.
-Perform your first pass of the blade by applying firm pressure on the material as it moves towards the blade.
+Put on your safety gear and activate the saw.
+Make sure the blade is spinning at the set speed before you start cutting.
+Place your workpiece firmly against the rip fence and ensure it is flat on the table’s surface.
+Apply steady pressure to the material as you move it through the blade.

-To make the dado wider, move the rip fence along by 0.25 inches.
-Then, pass the stock across the blade a second time, making sure that the wood is in contact with the fence.
-Once you have reached your desired width, turn the saw off.
+To make the dado wider, move the rip fence by a quarter-inch.
+Then, pass the stock across the blade a second time, making sure the wood is in contact with the fence.
+Once the dado is at your required width, turn the saw off.

 Table Saw Safety Tips